Gameboys: Development

 On July 15, 2020, The IdeaFirst Company announced that Globe Telecom's cellular service brand, TM, will be presenting the series' episodes.
-On August 21, 2020, Bench, a Philippine clothing brand, was also welcomed on social media as the newest sponsor of the series.
+On August 21, 2020, Bench, a Philippine clothing brand, was also announced on social media as the newest sponsor of the series.

-A few hours before the premiere of Episode 9, "Say It With Love", series writer, Ash M. Malanum, tweeted that three more episodes will be added to the series bringing the total episodes to 13.
+A few hours before the premiere of Episode 9, "Say It With Love", series writer, Ash M. Malanum, tweeted that three more episodes would be added to the series bringing the total episodes to 13.
 However, the release of these episodes was delayed by two weeks after the Philippine government decided on August 2, 2020 to revert Metro Manila and nearby provinces to Modified Enhanced Community Quarantine (MECQ).

 Filming

 The first nine episodes of the series were shot completely online because of quarantine restrictions.
 Main actors Elijah, Kokoy, Adrianna and Kyle were asked to set up the frames and do their makeup themselves and Ivan directing the shots online.
 Family members of Kokoy De Santos and Elijah Canlas were also credited for helping with the production as the actors themselves act in their home.
 Elijah's brother Jerom and father Rommel also acted in the series as the brother and father character of Cairo, respectively.